0xcuriousapple/ethIndexerAPI/README.md

 Cheers 🍷

 **Requests to endpoint**<br>
-My first thought was to request blocks one by one.But, in search of an optimized solution, I found **Batch requests**, which decrease the load on network traffic by doing requests in the batch.So here, 10000 blocks are requested in batches of 100.There is a problem with this approach though, as batch.execute() doesn't return promise or has a callback, you can't tell when the batch is done executing.<br>
+My first thought was to request blocks one by one.But, in search of an optimized solution, I found **Batch requests**, which decrease the load on network traffic by doing requests in the batch.
+So here, 10000 blocks are requested in batches of 100.
+There is a problem with this approach though, as batch.execute() doesn't return promise or has a callback, you can't tell when the batch is done executing.<br>
 Performance ⬆️  <br>
 Reliability ⬇️ <br>

-[ Solved using "**retry(blockNumber, web3)**" in controllers/ dbcontroller.js<br>
+Solved using "**retry(blockNumber, web3)**" in controllers/ dbcontroller.js<br>
 **Aim : For the requests failed in batch**<br>
 **Desc:** Some requests may get ECONNRESET, depending on our call frequency and connection<br>
-For them, we are doing one by one (sync), by putting a good amount of time between each API call.]<br>
+For them, we are doing one by one (sync), by putting a good amount of time between each API call.<br>

 **2 Programming Model (Async/Sync)**<br>
 Given requests are independent of each other, the async model is the best choice.<br>
 Performance ⬆️  <br>
 Reliability ⬇️<br>
-[ **delayedExecute** in controllers/ dbcontroller.js <br>
+**delayedExecute** in controllers/ dbcontroller.js <br>
 **Aim: To distribute the instantaneous load on the database**<br>
 **Desc:** delayedExecute is nothing but a wrapper around batch.execute() Consider we use batch.execute() directly, by batch we have decreased load on the endpoint, but when we execute them in this way, the database calls in the batch update falls heavily on DB, resulting in load on memory and DB.To solve this what I did is, I added delay to each execution and increased it sequentially.<br>